luciaacg03/github-final-project/README.md

 Output
    simple interest = p*t*r

-# git-course-final-project-part1

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE.md).
 You are free to use, modify, and distribute this code under the terms of the license.